 Program completion awards are only available for those who complete the program.
-Inmates who complete NR (Non-Residential) drug abuse programming may also be paid up to \$30 for completion of the 24-session program.
+Inmates who complete non-residential (NR) drug abuse programming may also be paid up to \$30 for completion of the 24-session program.
 If you are interested, ask the institution's drug abuse treatment staff for more information on these awards.
-To participate, please submit a Cop-Out to Psychology Services.
+To participate, please submit a cop-out to Psychology Services.